sadia111-a/Donation-Campaign-website/README.md

 # Here are three notable features of my project:

-- Donations Display: One of the main features of your code is the ability to display a list of donations.
+- Donations Display: One of the main features of my code is the ability to display a list of donations.
 The Donations component maps through a donations array and renders individual donation cards using the DonationsCard component.
 Each donation card includes information like picture, title, category, and more.
-This feature allows users to view a list of donations available in your application.
+This feature allows users to view a list of donations available in my application.

 - Donation Page: Another significant feature is the DonationPage component.
 This component displays a grid of donation cards, but it also includes a "See All" button that, when clicked, reveals all available donations.
 This feature provides users with the option to see more donations, enhancing the user experience.